PubPol 475/750 Protest, Social Movements, Art, and Policy Change

 - If I told you that something was factually incorrect, you don’t need to include my exact words; just something like “Revise description of X” is fine.

-This spreadsheet will grow longer as you receive more suggestions from me and your peers.
+This spreadsheet will grow longer as you receive more suggestions from your peers and me.

 You must share this spreadsheet with me each time you resubmit your revised essay(s).
 Put a link to your Google Sheet at the top of your essay.
 A large part of your grade is how you respond to feedback, so I will use this spreadsheet as something like a rubric to assess your thoughtful engagement with my feedback and your peer reviews.